7h3v01c3/tutorials/force_rescan_windows_tutorial.md

 ![CMD Screenshot](https://github.com/7h3v01c3/tutorials/blob/main/images/cmd.png)

 3. Navigate to the Divi daemon directory:
-     - Copy and paste or type this command into the CMD window
+     - Copy and paste or type this command into the CMD window and tap your "Enter" key.
    ```
    cd %appdata%/"Divi Desktop"/divid/unpacked/divi_win_64
    ```